Ahmed-Hamdy101/laravel-portfolio/README.md

 # overview

- - what is laravel
+* I    Requirements
+* II   Setup environments
+* III  Create Database
+* IIII My Shell
+* V   All API
+* VI  href="#id6">Database
+* VII Testing

 # what is Laravel

-- Laravel is a web application framework with expressive, elegant syntax.
+* Laravel is a web application framework with expressive, elegant syntax.
 We believe development must

+# requirements
+  - * PHP >= 8.0

+  - * Apache server [ `wamp,mamp,xampp,lampp` ] or u can use build-in server

+  * - MySql Database : `MySQL ,Psql`
+  * - Composer installed on your machine
+  * - Composer installed on your machine

 # how application work

- - you should have `Apache Server`
+* you should have `Apache Server`
-    - wamp , mamp ,xampp ,lampp
+  * wamp , mamp ,xampp ,lampp
- - or alternative you run
+* or alternative you run
-   - > php artisan serve
+  * > php artisan serve
-- install all dependencies except dev
+* install all dependencies except dev

      ```bash
     > composer install --no-dev
     > npm install
     > npm run watch
     ```

-- create database and migrate tables
+* create database and migrate tables